muhme/joomla-branches-tester/README.md

 ```
 scripts/php 44 51 php8.1
 ```

-As we are based on the Docker images there are limitations (as of early October 2024):
-* There is no Docker image for Joomla 4.4 with PHP 8.3, there is a fall back to PHP 8.2 used.
-* There are no Docker images for Joomla 5.3 and Joomla 6.0.
-The Joomla 5.2 images are being used instead.
+👉 There are no Docker images for Joomla 5.3 and Joomla 6.0 available (as of early November 2024).
+Instead, the Joomla 5.2 image is being used.
-  This should not cause any issues, as the source code for 5.3 and 6.0 is pulled from the respective GitHub branches.
+   This should not cause any issues, as the source code for 5.3 and 6.0 is pulled from the respective GitHub branches and installed over the existing version.

 ### Grafting a Joomla Package